Vyral/base-template/_posts/2023-01-05-we-can-help-you-navigate-forbearance-issues.md

 {% include excerpt.html %}

 Did you put your home in forbearance during the pandemic?
 If so, you might be getting bombarded with calls from your bank.
-We’ve talked with a lot of homeowners who put their homes in forbearance, and a lot of them didn’t totally understand the terms of the agreement.
+We’ve talked with a lot of homeowners who put their homes in forbearance, and a lot of them didn’t completely understand the terms of the agreement.
 If you’re in this position, what can you do?&nbsp;

 We’ve talked to a few homeowners who need to refinance due to the terms of their forbearance.
 This is difficult since a lot of people had interest rates at 4% or even 3%.
 Now that they need to refinance to a rate close to 7%, they’re finding that they can no longer afford their monthly payment.
 Fortunately, you have options.